nickheyer/Cyan-Watcher/README.md

 A notification system created purely for the monitoring of potential career openings at Cyan, Inc.

-Check's "https://cyan.com/company/careers/" on a custom-interval basis.
+Checks "https://cyan.com/company/careers/" on a custom-interval basis.
 If there are any changes to the "Open Positions" section, and email is sent via user-provided smtp server.
 All user-provided information is encrypted.
 Feel free to use a "burner" email, if you are apprehensive ~ or check out the provided code.